The Great Waltz (musical)

 The Great Waltz debuted on Broadway at the Center Theatre on September 22, 1934 and ran for 289 performances.
 The production was directed by Hassard Short and presented by Max Gordon, with choreography by Albertina Rasch, settings by Albert Johnson and costumes by Doris Zinkeisen together with Marion Claire, Marie Burke and Guy Robertson.
 The musical was made into a motion picture by MGM in 1938 with a screenplay and new lyrics by Oscar Hammerstein II.

-In 1949 impresario Edwin Lester hired Robert Wright and George Forrest to adapt Strauss's German lyrics and music for a production at the Los Angeles Civic Light Opera.
+In 1949 impresario Edwin Lester hired Robert Wright and George Forrest to adapt Strauss's German lyrics and music for a production at the Los Angeles Civic Light Opera starring Dorothy Kirsten and John Charles Thomas.
 This version was used for a London revival that opened at the Drury Lane Theatre on July 9, 1970 and ran for 605 performances.
 It was also used for a 1972 film remake.